-This post shows how I used paracord to create a simple Messenger Bag Handle using common paracord weaving techniques.
+I used paracord to create a simple Messenger Bag Handle using common paracord weaving techniques.

 I bought my Bauer Bag (which btw is my preferred name for my purse) at a local Army Navy store for about $20. (it’s an Israeli Paratrooper Bag) and pretty much started shoving things inside.

 I have a collection of Altoid tin kits inside for sewing, meds, various small repairs, and on occasion a small survival kit.
 A small knife sharpener, lighter, electric tape, batteries, USB drives, Leatherman, screwdrivers, gun bore light, flashlight, sharpie, pens, a garbage bag, tissues and on the occasion I am not going to work a nice Taurus 85 and a couple bianchi clips of .38 as well as my various papers and lesson plans.